openxc/openxc-python/docs/code-generation.rst

 no meaning in code, it can just be handy to be able to refer back to an original CAN message definition in another document.

-``handler`` - (optional) The name of a function that will be compiled with the firmware and should be applied to the entire raw message value (see :ref:`message-handlers`).
+``handlers`` - (optional) An array of names of functions that will be compiled with the firmware and should be applied to the entire raw message value (see :ref:`message-handlers`).

 ``enabled`` - (optional, true by default) Enable or disable all processing of a